Faren-d/Common-issues-python-packages/README.md

 The ```__package__``` variable is a special string variable that contains the package name of the current module.
 It helps Python understand the module's location in the package hierarchy.

+### "ImportError: attempted relative import with no known parent package" error:

+1. This typically happens when you try to use relative imports (like from .. import something) but Python can't determine the package structure

+2. Common causes:
+- Running a module directly instead of as part of a package
+- Missing ```__init__```.py files
+- Incorrect directory structure

 ### Use ```-m``` when:

 - You get package/import errors